dimitry-lzs/space/venus_path.md

    *Cost*: -2 resource points for organizing the workshop, bringing in virtual experts, and utilizing specialized training modules.

-   *Outcome*: Successfully completing the workshop enhances the crew's problem-solving abilities, especially in managing complex social dynamics and maintaining mission cohesion.
-Gain +1 to the Problem Solving skill.
+   *Outcome*: Successfully completing the workshop enhances the crew's problem-solving abilities, especially in managing complex social dynamics and maintaining mission cohesion. +1 to the Problem Solving skill.

 9. **Endurance in Corrosive Conditions** [Resource Loss][<span style="color:red">Red</span>]